JetBrains/kotlin/samples/calculator/README.md

     See the
     [Xcode documentation](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/ConfiguringYourApp/ConfiguringYourApp.html#//apple_ref/doc/uid/TP40012582-CH28-SW2)
     for more info.
-3. Now build and run the application on a connected iPhone with Xcode.
+3. Now build and run the application with Xcode.

 The sample consists of: